Chinese Crested Dog

 The Best Dog Food for Chinese Crested Dogs

-The Chinese crested dog should be fed a high-quality diet to supports a moderately active lifestyle.
+The Chinese Crested should be fed a high-quality diet to support a moderately active lifestyle.
 It is also a good idea to hand out occasional treats to encourage its training.
-However, you should carefully monitor its calorie intake, because this breed is prone to weight gain.
+However, you should carefully monitor its calorie intake because this breed is prone to weight gain.

 If it seems like your dog is gaining weight, then you should think about cutting back on calories or purchasing leaner food to compensate.
 You should avoid cooked bones and high-fat foods altogether.
 Table scraps and human food should not be given on a regular basis.